Do Something

 Bar Palmina’s “Drier Side,” made with spiced zero-proof rum, amaro, ginger, cider and garnished with marigold petals.

 Bar Palmina: Graziano’s Bar Palmina has the same earthy, muted palette and shadowy lighting of many-a-Fishtown cocktail bar.
 It’s no wonder many people, Scotch salesman included, think her establishment is serving up hard gin and tequila.
 Graziano emphasizes she’s not trying to trick anyone — Bar Palmina has tons of N/A signs and all their menus say they’re zero-proof — but she does take it as a compliment when people say they can’t tell her drinks are booze-less.
-In the new year, she hopes to host more events, including Tuesday night trivia.
 Try the “Il Coraggio,” Graziano’s take on something espresso martini-like, and their yuzu negroni.
-1306 N Front St, Philadelphia, PA 19122.
+1306 N. Front Street

 Nutmeg owner Brian Rothbart and some of his zero-proof creations.